xapax/security/basics_of_linux.md

 ```

 ### Remove packages

 This can be tricky.
 First find the package

 ```
 dpkg --list
 ```

 Then you find it in your list.

 ```
 sudo apt-get --purge remove nameOfProgram
 ```

 When you remove some package it might have requires some other dependencies.
 To remove those you run

 ```
 sudo apt-get autoremove
 ```

 ### Installing custom packages

-If you download a package that is not in the official repository you can put the binary in `/opt`.
+If you download a package that is not in the official repository you can put the binary in **/opt**.
 That is good place to put your binaries.

 Now you need to add that path to your path-variable.
-Remember how we set that in `/etc/environment`.
+Remember how we set that in **/etc/environment**.
 So now open up that file and add `/opt` to it, so i looks like this.

 ```
 PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/opt"
 ```

 I always add custom binaries last.
-That means that if we have to binaries with the same name the machine will first select the original binary.
-This way you won't have to fear screwing up, by accidentally creating a new `ls` binary for example.
+That means that if we have two binaries with the same name the machine will first select the original binary.
+This way you won't have to fear screwing up, by accidentally creating a new **ls** binary for example.

 ## 8. Cronjobs

 There are two ways to configure cronjobs.
 The first one is by putting scripts in the following folders.

 ```
 /etc/cron.daily
 /etc/cron.hourly